ShovalMessica/NAST/eval/readme.md

 By setting these configuration options, you can easily choose how the output representation, making it suitable for your specific needs in speaker information evaluation.

-**Run the Probing Task**: Follow the detailed steps provided in the [textlesslib speaker probing guide](https://github.com/facebookresearch/textlesslib/tree/main/examples/speaker_probing) to execute the probing task.

 ## Unit-Edit-Distance (UED) Calculation

 The UED calculator measures the unit edit distance for audio processing tasks.
 Follow these steps to utilize the calculator: